The Philadelphia Parent Innovation Institute

 “Too often we leave out the parents’ voices, and giving them that opportunity to voice what their desires are is so important.”

 Frequently Asked Questions (FAQs)How are applicants selected?

-With support from our advisory committee, we will review and select staff members from organizations to join the institute based on the following selection criteria:
+The application deadline passed on February 13, 2020.
+With support from our advisory committee, we reviewed and selected staff members from organizations to join the institute based on the following selection criteria: